Abort, Retry, Fail?: Usability

 The error message has been described as being an example of poor user interface design.
-For most users, if the message appeared, the only choice was to hit 'R'—which repeated the message—or hit another letter, which caused the program to crash and all work to be lost.
+In almost all cases 'R' would just repeat the message, while all other letters caused the equivalent of a crash of the program and all work to be lost.
+In later versions 'Fail' would sometimes not crash the program.
 The scholar Mireille Hildebrandt described it this way: